subrahmanyam1216/KPMGSystemTest/README.md

 **Layer3**

-Database layer nodes are created after provisioning of persistent storage.Data disks are attached to the launched instances and using script mountformat.sh , mounted and formatted using the XFS.
+Database layer nodes are created after provisioning of persistent storage.Data disks are attached to the launched instances and using script mountpersistentdisk.sh , mounted and formatted.

 **Variables**